y-scope/spider/docs/quick_start.md

 ## Start a client

-Client first creates a Spider client driver and connects it to the database.
+Client first creates a Spider client driver that connects to the database.
 Spider automatically cleans up the resource in driver's destructor.
-User can pass in an optional client id.
+User can pass in an optional client id to get access to the jobs and data created by a previous driver with same id.
 Two drivers with same client id cannot run at the same time.

 ```c++
 #include <spider/spider.hpp>